 Image: Café Photo

-Boxsters in spec form can be run with NASA or with Porsche Club of America.
-As far as we can tell, the rulemakers got their acts together on this one, meaning that NASA Spec 986 and PCA Spec Boxster run with essentially the same rules.
+Boxsters in spec form can be run with Porsche Owners Club, Porsche Club of America, or NASA.
+As far as we can tell, the rulemakers got their acts together on this one, meaning that NASA and POC/PCA Spec Boxster run with essentially the same rules.
 This is huge for some racers because it makes it easy to run your car at events hosted by two sanctioning bodies, giving you more dates and more tracks to choose from.

 Donor car: 1997-1999 Porsche Boxster